cbyeung/cbyeung.github.io/_posts/2017-05-21-returning-to-making-clots-one-year-later.md

 <br>
 Long story short, it is hard to compare these small-chamber clots to larger clots and draw any meaningful conclusions.

 Another suspicion I have long harboured is that the thick clumps that tend to favour the z-axis are not physical; in other words, they could be artifacts of the imaging process.
 One crucial component of generating a three-dimensional object from two-dimensional images is interpolation.
-The `3D viewer` plugin of `Fiji` stitches the z-stack together and interpolates.
-The 3D printer also contributes as it slices the 3D model from `Fiji` into a large but finite number of layers.
+The `3D viewer` plugin of `Fiji` stitches the z-stack together and performs interpolation.
+The 3D printer also contributes as it slices the 3D model from `3D viewer` into a large but finite number of layers.
 Since the 3D prints all look remarkably close to the models I see on screen though (Doug Willen at Information Technology Services assured me that altering the orientation of the print, i.e. printing the clot on its side, will make no difference), the likely culprit is interpolation by `3D viewer`.

 I put interpolation to the test by reducing the z-step size at the confocal microscope from 0.21&mu;m to 0.04&mu;m.
 Excessive photobleaching and my RAM size necessitated a reduction in z-range from 50&mu;m to 10&mu;m.
 The net result is a fivefold increase in z-resolution and fivefold decrease in z-range.